 The Audit Committee of the Board of Directors is comprised of three directors who are not officers of the Company.
-All members are independent under new adopted rules of the New York Stock Exchange.
-The Board of Directors has a written charter for the Audit Committee, which is included as an Appendix to this Proxy Statement.
+All members are independent under rules of the New York Stock Exchange.
+The Board of Directors has a written charter for the Audit Committee.

-The Committee held three meetings during fiscal 2000.
-The meetings were designed to facilitate and encourage private communication between the Committee and the internal auditors and the Company's independent public accountants, McGladrey & Pullen, LLP.
+The Committee held seven meetings during fiscal 2001.
+The meetings were designed to facilitate and encourage private communication between the Committee, the Company's internal auditors and the Company's independent public accountants, McGladrey & Pullen, LLP ("McGladrey").

-During these meetings, the Committee reviewed and discussed the audited financial statements with management and McGladrey & Pullen, LLP.
+During these meetings, the Committee reviewed and discussed the audited financial statements with management and McGladrey.
 The Audit Committee believes that management maintains an effective system of internal controls that results in fairly presented financial statements.
-Based on these discussions, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form $10\,\text{LK}$
+Based on these discussions, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K.

-The discussions with McGladrey & Pullen, LLP also included the matters required by Statement on Auditing Standards No. 61.
-The Audit Committee received from McGladrey & Pullen, LLP written disclosures and the letter regarding its independence as required by Independence Standards Board Standard No. 1.
-This information was discussed with McGladrey & Pullen, LLP.
+The discussions with McGladrey also included the matters required by Statement on Auditing Standards No. 61.
+The Audit Committee received from McGladrey written disclosures and the letter regarding its independence as required by Independence Standards Board Standard No. 1.
+This information was discussed with McGladrey.